Thomas Pynchon: Early life

-Education and military career
+Education and naval career

 A "voracious reader and precocious writer", Pynchon is believed to have skipped two grades before high school.
-Pynchon attended Oyster Bay High School in Oyster Bay, where he was awarded "student of the year" and contributed short fictional pieces to his school newspaper.
-These juvenilia incorporated some of the literary motifs and recurring subject matter he would use throughout his career: oddball names, sophomoric humor, illicit drug use, and paranoia.
+He attended Oyster Bay High School in Oyster Bay, where he was named "student of the year" and contributed short fictional pieces to his school newspaper.
+These juvenilia incorporated some of the literary motifs and subject matter he has used throughout his career: oddball names, sophomoric humor, illicit drug use, and paranoia.

-Pynchon graduated from high school in 1953 at the age of 16.
+Pynchon graduated from high school in 1953 at age 16.
 That fall, he went to Cornell University to study engineering physics.
-At the end of his sophomore year, he enlisted to serve in the U.S. Navy.
+At the end of his sophomore year, he enlisted in the U.S. Navy.
 He attended boot camp at United States Naval Training Center Bainbridge, Maryland, then received training to be an electrician at a base in Norfolk, Virginia.
 In 1956, he was aboard the destroyer USS Hank in the Mediterranean during the Suez Crisis.
 According to recollections from his Navy friends, Pynchon said at the time that he did not intend to complete his college education.

-In 1957, he returned to Cornell to pursue a degree in English.
-His first published story, "The Small Rain", appeared in the Cornell Writer in March 1959, and narrates an actual experience of a friend who had served in the Army; subsequently, however, episodes and characters throughout Pynchon's fiction draw freely upon his own experiences in the Navy.
-His short story, "Mortality and Mercy in Vienna", was published in the Spring 1959 issue of Epoch.
+In 1957, Pynchon returned to Cornell to pursue a degree in English.
+His first published story, "The Small Rain", appeared in the Cornell Writer in March 1959, and narrates an actual experience of a friend who had served in the Army.
+Pynchon's later fiction draws freely upon his experiences in the Navy.
+His short story "Mortality and Mercy in Vienna" was published in the Spring 1959 issue of Epoch magazine.

-While at Cornell, Pynchon started his friendships with Richard Fariña, Kirkpatrick Sale, and David Shetzline.
-Pynchon would go on to dedicate Gravity's Rainbow to Fariña, as well as serve as his best man and as his pallbearer.
-Together the two briefly led what Pynchon has called a "micro-cult" devoted to Oakley Hall's 1958 novel Warlock.
-Pynchon later reminisced about his college days in the introduction he wrote in 1983 for Fariña's novel Been Down So Long It Looks Like Up to Me, first published in 1966.
-He reportedly attended lectures given by Vladimir Nabokov, who then taught literature at Cornell.
-Although Nabokov later said that he had no memory of Pynchon, Nabokov's wife Véra, who graded her husband's class papers, commented that she remembered his distinctive handwriting as a mixture of printed and cursive letters, "half printing, half script."
-In 1958, Pynchon and Sale wrote part or all of a science-fiction musical, Minstrel Island, which portrayed a dystopian future in which IBM rules the world.
+While at Cornell, Pynchon befriended Richard Fariña, Kirkpatrick Sale, and David Shetzline.
+Pynchon dedicated Gravity's Rainbow to Fariña, and served as his best man and his pallbearer.
+In Pynchon's introduction to Fariña's novel Been Down So Long It Looks Like Up to Me, he writes, "we also succeeded in getting on the same literary wavelength.
+We showed up once at a party, not a masquerade party, in disguise—he as Hemingway, I as Scott Fitzgerald, each of us aware that the other had been through a phase of enthusiasm for his respective author ...
+Also in '59 we simultaneously picked up on what I still think is among the finest American novels, Oakley Hall's Warlock.
+We set about getting others to read it too, and for a while we had a micro-cult going.
+Soon a number of us were talking in Warlock dialogue, a kind of thoughtful, stylized, Victorian-Wild West diction."
+Pynchon reportedly attended lectures by Vladimir Nabokov, who at the time taught literature at Cornell.
+Nabokov later said that he had no memory of Pynchon, but Nabokov's wife Véra, who graded her husband's class papers, said she remembered his distinctive handwriting as a mixture of printed and cursive letters, "half printing, half script".
+In 1958, Pynchon and Sale wrote part or all of a science-fiction musical, Minstrel Island, which portrays a dystopian future in which IBM rules the world.
 Pynchon received his B.A. with distinction as a member of Phi Beta Kappa in June 1959.